-Accounting is the language of business, and basic knowledge of accounting is very helpful in exposing you to applications of finance.
+Accounting is the language of business, and basic knowledge of accounting is helpful in exposing you to applications of finance.
 As a practical matter, waiving out of the core financial accounting course (ACC 502) creates space during Fall A of the first-year curriculum for Fast Track students to take the most sought after finance elective (FIN 615).
 ACC 502 can be waived via demonstrated previous experience or by passing the Online Accounting waiver course and exam ($475).
 Successful admission to the FTF program also results in waiving the core financial management course (FIN 503), making space in Fall B of the first-year curriculum for Fast Track in Finance Students to take FIN 621.

 The preparatory work over the summer serves as a boot camp to help you demonstrate that you have the minimum knowledge required to ensure effective learning in the finance electives (FIN 615 and FIN 621) during the Fall A and B terms, respectively.